-The drafting and execution of a Will is unlike other areas of law because it is not immediately legally significant.
+The drafting and execution of a Will are unlike other areas of law because it is not immediately legally significant.
 Instead, it is only effective once the testator passes away.
 Upon the death of the testator, family members and friends that have reason to believe something may be wrong may argue the Will is invalid, and if successful, the decedent’s property will then pass through intestacy.
-Because of this, errors and events that may lead to the Will eventually becoming contested are important to look out for at the time of the execution of a Will.
+Because of this, errors and events that may lead to the Will eventually become contested are important to look out for at the time of the execution of a Will.
 Working with an estate planning attorney is one of the ways a testator can help to minimize any future issues with the Will.

 One of the most common reasons a Will is challenged is that it doesn’t meet the statutory requirements for a valid Will.
 In New York, the requirements for a valid Will are governed under New York Estate, Probate, and Trust Law § 3-2.1 (EPTL 3-2.1).
 Under the EPTL, the Will must be signed by the testator either directly or via their discretion while the person signing is in their presence.
 This signature must appear at the end of the Will (although it is commonly followed by an attestation clause for the witnesses).
 Additionally, the signature must also be in the presence of two witnesses.
 The testator must communicate to the two witnesses that they are witnessing his or her Will.
 Finally, the witnesses must witness within a specified time frame.